NVIDIA/aistore/docs/blob_downloader.md

 Blob downloader is also **load‑aware**: it consults AIStore's internal load advisors to avoid overcommitting memory or disks, backing off when the node is under pressure and running at full speed when the system has headroom.

+For objects above a certain threshold, blob downloader can be transparently used by [prefetch](/docs/bucket.md#prefetch-and-evict) - as a performance-optimized alternative to a regular remote ("cold") GET.
+At critical memory pressure, [prefetch](/docs/bucket.md#prefetch-and-evict) uses regular cold GET instead of starting blob downloader.
+Prefetch also falls back when resource admission rejects blob downloader or the object cannot fit within the manifest chunk limit; other start failures are reported.

-At critical memory pressure, prefetch uses regular cold GET instead of starting blob downloader.
-If blob downloader otherwise fails to start, prefetch falls back to regular cold GET for any returned error.
-A client-facing streaming admission rejected for resource pressure returns HTTP 429 before object headers or body are written; pressure detected after a job starts is reported as an xaction error.
+A client-facing streaming admission rejected for resource pressure or insufficient memory budget returns HTTP 429 (too many requests) before object headers or body are written; pressure detected after a job starts is reported as an xaction error.

 For a deeper dive into the internals and detailed benchmarks, see the [blog post](https://aistore.nvidia.com/blog/2025/11/26/blob-downloader).